13 Jan Five Tips for Client Management as a Small Business

-There will of course be those one-off and short-term projects you will work on, and there will also be those extremely difficult customers whom you will eventually choose to no longer work with.
+There will of course be those one-off and short-term projects you work on, and there will also be those extremely difficult customers whom you eventually choose to no longer work with.
 For the most part, though, you’re going to need to build strong relationships with your clients and be able to maintain them for the foreseeable future in order to sustain your business and grow those existing accounts.

 Here are five tips for maintaining healthy relationships with your clients as a small business or freelancer:

 One of the greatest lessons I learned as an Account Manager was how important integrity is in order to build trust with customers.
 While being able to position your services effectively is very important to securing more business, establishing yourself as someone who can be relied upon and trusted to do the right thing by your clients is absolutely crucial.
 This can be achieved in small ways and on a regular basis.
 For example, If you say to a customer that you will send some information across by Thursday, make sure you send it by then or before.
 When you say you will call at a certain time, make sure you are punctual.
 If you offer them a discount or special deal, be sure to honour it.
 Little by little you can make it clear to the people you work with that, whatever the weather, you will always deliver on your promises.